Cactusolo/CactusOasis/content/home/about.md

 My research interests are:

   * Building and using large-scale phylogenetic trees to explore the evolutionary and/or ecological patterns with spatial and/or paleoclimate data.
-E.g., some workds have done for [rosids]({{< ref "/project/rosids/index.md" >}}).
+E.g., some works have done for [rosids]({{< ref "/project/rosids/index.md" >}}).

-  * Investigating the phylogenetic incongruence among data patitions, and deciphering its potential evolutionary cause
+  * Investigating the phylogenetic incongruence among data partitions, and deciphering its potential evolutionary cause

-  * Studying phylogeny, biogeography, origin and dispersal for the diverse focal clades (e.g., *Elaeagnus*)
+  * Studying taxonomy, phylogeny, biogeography, origin and dispersal for a focal clade (e.g., *Elaeagnus*)

 __When NOT struggling for existence, I occasionally do some coding!!__